-- o Submit applications.
-Even if deadlines are later, it is good to apply early. - Apply for any financial aid options as early as possible, as well, so that you have the most available options.
+- Submit applications.
+Even if deadlines are later, it is good to apply early. - o Apply for financial aid options as early as possible to have the most options available to you.

 February

 o Contact programs about the possibility of visiting.
 Take trips if possible.